-Our workers’ comp lawyers regularly help clients who have sustained heart and vascular injuries due to the nature of their occupation, as well as chronic lung conditions and disabilities that arise due to exposure to hazardous working conditions.
+Our Los Angeles workers comp lawyers regularly help clients who have sustained heart and vascular injuries due to the nature of their occupation, as well as chronic lung conditions and disabilities that arise due to exposure to hazardous working conditions.
 Many of these injuries are more complicated to prove because they develop over longer periods of time.
 While they may be more difficult to prove, that does not mean that they are any less severe.
 Repetitive stress injuries and chronic health conditions can significantly impact a person’s ability to perform their work duties.

 Workplace injuries can occur in a variety of ways.
 Contrary to what many people think about work injuries, anyone is at risk of sustaining an on the job injury.
 Whether you work in an office building or on a construction site, you can be harmed.
 Some of the most common causes of workplace injuries include:

 At Koszdin, Fields & Sherry, we understand that the victims of work injuries may not be in the best financial situation.
 Along with regular weekly and monthly expenses, injury victims may have incoming medical bills and additional injury-related costs.
 Affording a lawyer in these situations may seem impossible.
 That is why our workers’ compensation attorneys take these cases on a contingency fee basis.
-This means that our clients pay no upfront or out-of-pocket costs related to their case.
-We only collect legal fees after we secure the compensation our clients need for their case.
+This means that our clients pay no upfront or out-of-pocket costs related to their cases.
+We only collect legal fees after we secure the compensation our clients need for their cases.

 In general, a worker who sustains an injury should report the incident to their employer as soon as possible.
 You have 30 days to notify your employer of a workplace injury.
 Failure to do so could result in you not being able to receive benefits.
 Notifying your employer is not the same thing as actually filing a workers’ compensation claim.
 If you are injured at work, you have one year from the date the injury occurred to file a claim.

-If your workplace injury was caused by a third-party, then you may be able to file a personal injury lawsuit against the at-fault party to recover compensation beyond what is available through workers’ compensation benefits.
+If your workplace injury was caused by a third party, then you may be able to file a personal injury lawsuit against the at-fault party to recover compensation beyond what is available through workers’ compensation benefits.
 The time limit to file a lawsuit against a negligent third party is two years from the date the injury occurred.

 Taking certain steps in the immediate aftermath of a workplace accident can dramatically improve your chances of recovering workers’ compensation benefits.
 These steps include:

-Unless you are incapacitated or in need of urgent medical care right away, after your workplace accident, you should report the incident to your supervisor or whoever is the highest ranking team member on the premises.
+Unless you are incapacitated or in need of urgent medical care right away after your workplace accident, you should report the incident to your supervisor or whoever is the highest-ranking team member on the premises.
 You need to establish that you made an official report of your accident immediately after it occurred.